Can changing your ID tag help reduce chihuahua barking?

 Barking on walks

 Chihuahua like to bark at other dogs, it’s one of the main reasons people contact me.
-(They want coaching to help their chihuahua stop barking and being aggressive towards other dogs).
+(They want coaching to help reduce chihuahua barking and being aggressive towards other dogs).
 Owners don’t understand that if your chihuahua barks and lunges at other dogs on a walk they are overwhelmed and stressed.
 Your chi is not doing it because of ‘small dog syndrome’ or because he thinks he’s a rottweiler.
 It’s not good for them or you.

 A dog’s hearing is very sensitive they can hear four times further away than we can and at a much higher frequency.
 Think how quickly they arrive when you open the fridge door!